Home Page

 In 1765, Priestley was awarded the degree of Doctor of Laws by the University of Edinburgh after publishing his Charts of Biography.

-Whilst a minister in Leeds, Priestley began his work on gases, which eventually, in 1774, lead to the discovery of "dephlogisticated air", or oxygen (named by Lavoisier).
-Priestley also isolated and described the properties of several other gases, including ammonia, nitrous oxide, sulfur dioxide, and carbon monoxide.
-Prior to this, in 1772, he developed the first carbonated (fizzy) drink.
+Whilst a minister in Leeds, Priestley began his work on gases, which eventually in 1774 lead to the discovery of "dephlogisticated air" or oxygen (named by Lavoisier).
+Priestley also isolated and described the properties of several other gases including ammonia, nitrous oxide, sulphur dioxide and carbon monoxide.
+Prior to this in 1772, he developed the first carbonated (fizzy) drink.